edkashinsky/reaper-reableton-scripts/EULA.md

 ## Legacy Licensing

 Scripts released prior to the effective date of this Agreement (13 May 2025) remain licensed under the GNU General Public License (GPL), unless otherwise specified.
-This EULA applies only to scripts released on or after that date.
+This EULA applies to all scripts released on or after that date, as well as any future updates to previously released scripts.

 ## Governing Law